 Ana Villaplana Velasco, author of the study and PhD student at the Usher and Roslin Institutes of the University of Edinburgh, is enthusiastic.
 "Surprisingly, we found that our model ranked heart attack risk better than established models.
 Our analysis found that there is a shared genetic basis between the fractal dimension and myocardial infarction."

 The average age of those who suffer a heart attack is 60 years: and this algorithm has shown an ability to predict it even five years earlier.
 The previous record of an AI developed by the University of Leeds was one year old.
 Researchers believe that in the near future, a simple eye exam can provide adequate information to identify those at risk.

 "An individualized examination would allow doctors to suggest specific behaviors to anyone over the age of 50," Villaplana-Velasco says.

 An eye exam to observe ... the "eyes of the heart"

 According to the researchers, the retinal variant profile may be unique to each of us, helping to identify all types of medical conditions.
 Therefore, their discovery could help calculate the risk of contracting other diseases as well.
 The next step, however, is to evaluate whether an eye exam can help produce two specific models (one male and one female) to assess the risk of heart attack even more accurately.

 More research is needed to show that this forecast improvement is robust.
 It takes work to understand the feasibility of this approach and understand how to build a valid routine.

-Although this abstract still offers limited data, the retina (it is now established) will give us unique opportunities to evaluate vascular health.
-Using machine learning to store large amounts of data and / or correlations could allow us in the future to do an entire medical check-up simply with a quick eye exam.
+Although this abstract still offers limited data, the retina (it is now established) will give us unique opportunities to assess vascular health.
+The use of machine learning to store large amounts of data and / or correlations could allow us in the future to do an entire medical check-up simply with a quick eye exam.